ajahne/blog/_posts/2019-1-13-leadership-path-early-career-part1.md

 It's College!
 'Nuff Said.

 ## Bonus: A quick personal note, getting an advanced degree
 For me personally, getting my masters degree has helped me tremendously in career.
-It helped set me apart from other candidates, it provided me opportunities to become the head TA for Intro to Computer Science, and most importantly, gave me the confidence that I could actually be a computer scientist.
+It set me apart from other candidates, it provided me opportunities to become the head TA for Intro to Computer Science, and most importantly, gave me the confidence that I could actually be a computer scientist.
 All of this is a topic and post for another time.
-I mention this to say, is that we all learn and grow at our own pace.
+I mention this to say that we all learn and grow at our own pace.
 Do what **you** need to get the reps in required to be the awesome programmer (and person!) you are capable of becoming!

 ## Conclusion
 > Everyone has the capability and potential to be a leader